About The Bill

 garments, bandages, and other compression devices);

-- reduce the total healthcare costs associated with this disease by decreasing the incidence of
+- to reduce the total healthcare costs associated with this disease by decreasing the incidence of

 complications, co-morbidities and disabilities resulting from this medical condition.

-To read the bill in it’s entirety please click here.
+To read press releases from the above offices click here.